MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-secure-connection-openxr.md

 * A certificate provider and an authentication validator if the app runs as the server.
 * An authentication provider and a certificate validator if the app runs as the client.

-The OpenXR API is similar to the Windows Mixed Reality API described in [Secure Connection with Holographic Remoting and the Windows Mixed Reality API](holographic-remoting-secure-connection-wmr.md).
+The OpenXR API is similar to the Windows Mixed Reality API described [here](holographic-remoting-secure-connection-wmr.md).
 However, instead of implementing interfaces, the key elements for secure connection using the `XR_MSFT_holographic_remoting` OpenXR extension are the following callbacks:

 * `xrRemotingRequestAuthenticationTokenCallbackMSFT`, generates, or retrieves the authentication token to be sent.